-The Domesday Book recorded all the assets of medieval people, it was instigated by William the Conqueror who wanted to know in detail what land and wealth the people of England owned.
-Read more about the Domesday Book >>
+The Domesday Book recorded all the assets of medieval people in England, it was instigated by William the Conqueror Read more about the Domesday Book >>

 The Feudal system controlled most of Europe in medieval times and was brought to England by the French Normans.
-The Feudal system was efficient but unfair as a countries lands were taken away by the ruling class.
 Read more about the Feudal System >>

-Greensleeves is a very popular English folk song and tune which was composed sometime during the 16th century, it is believed the song was created by King Henry VIII Read more about the Greensleeves >>
+Greensleeves is a very popular English folk song that is believed to have been created by King Henry VIII Read more about the Greensleeves >>

 It was during the middle and late medieval times that the concept of a medieval king took full form and Kings ruled entire Kingdoms Read more about the Medieval Kings History >>